Traditional Guiding vs. The Future of Guiding in Istanbul

 To make a lasting impression, you had to be unforgettable.
 You dressed purposefully, spoke with flair, and viewed the world through a unique lens.
 Traditional guiding was an art form, practiced by vibrant personalities — individuals who could seamlessly transition from discussing economics to dancing at a local tavern, depending on the vibe of the group.

 Traditional guiding was a classic.
-Think of it like a vintage car: polished, elegant, and charming — yet today, it’s slowly gathering dust in a forgotten garage.
+Guiding in Istanbul, it was like a vintage car—polished, elegant, and full of charm—yet today, it’s slowly gathering dust in a forgotten garage.

 The “Golden Era” of Local Agencies